glowkeeper/booleanIteration/presentation/iteration.md

 # Conditional Loops - A Note of Caution

-Be careful using conditional loops because if the condition is never met, they might loop forever.
+Be careful using conditional loops because if the condition is never satisfied, they might loop forever.

 ```javascript
 const iceCapsAreMelting = true;